-Peruvian restaurant headed to location in Bear
+A Peruvian restaurant will open its new location in Bear later this month.

 The new location is in the busy area near Governor’s Square.
 However, Grotto ended up closing the restaurant in 2015, citing the opening of its restaurant in Middletown.